Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

 * [[http://openlinkup.com]]  [[http://openlinkup.com/images/user/default.jpg|height=30px|]]
     * Opened: Development testing since 2010-09-16
     * Updated: Ad hoc, daily or better is target
-    * Maintained by: private individual
+    * Maintained by: [[http://alisonw.info alisonw]], a pseudo-private individual
         * [[http://github.com/alisonw]]
-    * Operating system:
+    * Operating system: Ubuntu 10.04lts on Dell PowerEdge2650 (4-core XEON rack server) maintained by [[http://markyate.net]]
-    * Comments: Development & test at present so liable to be AWOL, reset of database, etc. at any time without warning
+    * Comments: Development & test at present so liable to be AWOL, reset of database, etc. at any time without warning.
+Once some level of stability is in place then there will be 'stable' and 'development' options available.

 * [[http://denizencity.com]]  [[http://denizencity.com/images/user/default.jpg|height=30px|]]
     * Opened: 16/09/2010